hallmar/Eurorack-Modules/Fjöl/readme.md

 ## Where/how to order
-It's all still a work in progress
+It's all still a work in progress and the UI has changed drastically.
+I've ditched the OLED and opted for another UI that I will post here soon.

 ## Designed With